 Ultimately, if you select the right transporter, they should know how to properly package and secure your cargo for transport.
 Household goods shippers will want to make sure their items are properly blanket wrapped.
 Vehicle and motorcycle shippers should ensure their transporter has the proper trailer for the gig.

-While choosing the right carrier and properly packaging items usually prevents damage from occurring, purchasing cargo insurance is one of the best ways shippers can protect their bottom line (and general stress levels).
+While choosing the right carrier and properly packaging items usually prevents damage from occurring, purchasing a shipping protection plan is one of the best ways shippers can protect their bottom line (and general stress levels).

-Instead of covering unexpected losses out of pocket, insuring your shipment will make sure you’re covered for most scenarios.
-This means extra peace of mind throughout the entire shipping process.
+Instead of covering unexpected losses out of pocket, protecting your shipment will make sure you’re covered for most scenarios.
+This means extra peace of mind throughout the entire shipping process